Thailand Islands are a retreat !!

 Now that you have decided on what, you won’t let us go through some of the best Thailand islands for you to pick from.

 KO CHANG – One of the Best Thailand Islands

-One of the most beautiful islands that I visited and this will always remain the best for me.
+One of the most beautiful islands that I visited will always remain the best for me.
 This island is on the eastern side of the Gulf of Thailand in the Trat province.
 If you are going till Pattaya, I would say go to Ko Chang as well.

-How to go to Ko Chang: From Bangkok buses are there to Ko Chang or else from Pattaya you can take minivans.
-Minivans pick you up from hotel, get into the ferry and drop you at your hotel in Ko Chang, so easy!
+From Bangkok, buses are there to Koh Chang or else from Pattaya you can take minivans.
+Minivans pick you up from the hotel, get on the ferry and drop you at your hotel in Ko Chang, so easy!

 The Klong Prao Beach has resorts lined up, so the beach is clean and less touristy.
-The White sand beach is a huge stretch and you are going to find most of the crowd here.
-It also has music, drinks and fire shows being performed.
-From Ko Chang you can go on one day trip to Ko Kood/ Ko Kut island.
-Read that the beaches of Ko Kood are amazing.
-However ferries were not plying to this island in July and will remain so most of the monsoon.
+The White sand beach is a huge stretch, and you will find most of the crowd here.
+It also has music, drinks and a fire show being performed.
+From Koh Chang, you can go on a one-day trip to Ko Kood/ Ko Kut island.
+However, ferries were not plying on this island in July and will remain so for most monsoons.

 Note that the water in Ko Chang is not going to be clear blue.
 The sea is not so shallow.
 There are diving options.
 You can hire a scooter/motorcycle/motorbike and look around the place.